pastweb/tools/README.md

 * `target`: `T`
   * The target object to observe.
 The function will monitor changes to specified properties of this object.
 * `callback`: `EffectCallback<T>`
   * The callback function to execute when a specified property changes.
-It receives an object containing the newValues, oldValues, and the properties (prop) that changed.
+It receives a `next` object parameter containing the new values and the properties (prop) that changed, and a `prev` object paramenter containing the old Values and the properties (prop) that changed.
 * `...filter`: `(Extract<keyof T, string> | number | symbol)[]`
   * An optional list of property names, symbols, or numbers to observe.
 If not provided, all properties of the target object will be observed.